Reviews should be considered a gift, not an expectation.

 What is an ARC?

-Reviews are unpaid and should be honest.
+Reviews are voluntary, unpaid and should be honest.
 A good ARC reader knows how to deliver a tough review without being a jerk: mention what worked (hopefully something!), explain what didn’t, and if it’s mainly a taste/genre thing, say so.
 Be honest, but gentle.
 Critique the book, not the author.

 This is a symbiotic relationship between authors and readers